Colin-Loh/personal-blog/app/content/posts/terraform-azuread-service-principal.md

 }
 ```

-If you would like to learn more about `for_each` expression, explore Brendan Thompson's insightful blog post[here](https://brendanthompson.com/posts/2022/10/terraform-for-expression).
+If you would like to learn more about `for_each` expression, explore Brendan Thompson's insightful blog post [here](https://brendanthompson.com/posts/2022/10/terraform-for-expression).
 Brendan covers both basic and advanced usage scenarios.

 # Conclusion: